lifelongrun/learn/coursera/Understanding_Research_Methods/README.md

 Project title: My research questions

-:pencil2:Hydrogen as a corbon-free fuel is expected to be fundamental clean energy in the future.
-At present, many researchers are studying how to blend hydrogen into natural gas to combust more effectively and safely because the combustion of hydrogen-enriched natural gas has some issues, like flame instability, and how to prevent its explosion, how to impact the current domestic/ commercial/ industrial appliances, and how to optimize these devices in order to accommodate the hydrogen admixture with natural gas. **(submitted)**
+:pencil2:Hydrogen as a carbon-free fuel is expected to be fundamental clean energy in the future.
+At present, many researchers are studying how to blend hydrogen into natural gas to combust more effectively and safely because the combustion of hydrogen-enriched natural gas has some issues, like flame instability, and how to prevent its explosion, how to impact the current domestic/ commercial/ industrial appliances, and how to optimize these devices in order to accommodate the hydrogen admixture with natural gas.

+**(submitted)**

 1. **Peer-graded Assignment**